dataArtisans/flink-training-web/exercises/rideCleansing.md

 The result of the exercise should be a `DataStream<TaxiRide>` that only contains events of taxi rides which start and end in the New York City area as defined by `GeoUtils.isInNYC()`.

-The result can be written to standard out or to a file.
+The resulting stream should be printed to standard out.

 ### Implementation Hints